-In most homes in the UK the central heating system will account for the highest percentage of energy consumed.
-To make sure your central heating system is operating at its best you should follow a number of checks.
+In most homes the central heating system will use the highest percentage of energy.
+If your system uses oil, consider an oil buying club to take advantage of cheaper prices.
+To make sure your central heating system is operating at its best do the following checks.

 Coal is the dirtiest of the fossil fuels and produces the most emissions.
 If you are using coal you could consider moving to a cleaner and more efficient fuel such as natural gas or oil.
 Perhaps you might even want to go a step further and install a renewable source of heating.